tulane-cmps6610-fall-2025/problem-set-04-arturoAltamirano/answers.md

 **Work and Span**

+If we do not assume our tasks are sorted by default - and that this is a requirement, we need to first sort and then perform our dynamic approach.
+The sorting will dominate the dynamic method with O(n) runtime.

+When we put them together, we get:

-w = O(n log n)
+work = O(n log n)

-s = Since we're using dynamic programming - and a top down approach, our span is the length of the chosen coins.
+span = Since we're using dynamic programming - and a top down approach, our span is the length of the chosen coins.
 This can be represented by the incremental filling of the dollar or O(log n)